blinkfox/hexo-theme-matery/README.md

 hexo new page "contact"
 ```

-to edit your new page files`/source/contact/index.md`, you need somethings as follows:
+when editing your new page file `/source/contact/index.md`, include the following at the beginning:

 ```yaml
 ---